cyrex562/zeromq/old/builds/zos/README.md

 `NI_MAXHOST` is not defined on z/OS UNIX System Services -- the 1025
 value is the conventional value on other platforms).

-Having done this the Makefiles can be used to compile individual files if desired, eg:
+Having Done this the Makefiles can be used to compile individual files if desired, eg:

     cd src